share/sharedb/docs/api/backend.md

 `to` -- number

 > The last op version.
-This version will *not* be fetched (ie `to` is non-inclusive).
+This version will *not* be fetched (i.e. `to` is non-inclusive).
 If set to `null`, then ops will be fetched up to the latest version

 {: .d-inline-block }